puppeteer/puppeteer/docs/api.md

 Navigate to the next page in history.

+#### page.hover(selector)
+- `selector` <[string]> A query selector to search for element to hover.
+If there are multiple elements satisfying the selector, the first will be hovered.
+- returns: <[Promise]> Promise which resolves when the element matching `selector` is successfully hovered.
+Promise gets rejected if there's no element matching `selector`.

 #### page.httpHeaders()
 - returns: <[Object]> Key-value set of additional http headers which will be sent with every request.